International nursing

 In addition to helping you pass your OSCEs, our nursing education and development team will support you while you are settling into your new role as a mental health nurse in the UK.

 Before you arrive in the UK you’ll be provided with a pre-arrival booklet that covers many different aspects of living and working within the UK.
-On arrival you’ll be welcomed by our pastoral care lead, either in person or after transportation from the airport.
+On arrival, you’ll be welcomed by a member of our pastoral care team, either in person or after transportation from the airport.
 You’ll be given time to settle in before commencing your 12-week induction programme.
-This comprises a local and corporate induction, your essential training and e-learning, a skills development programme, study time to prepare for your OSCEs and time within your workplace to get to know your colleagues and the site at which you’ll be based.
+This comprises a local and corporate induction, your essential training and e-learning, a skills development programme, study time to prepare for your OSCE and time within your workplace to get to know your colleagues and the site at which you’ll be based.

 Objective Structured Clinical Examination (OSCE) support programme